 The University of Colorado at Denver

-At the University of Colorado Anschutz Medical Campus in Denver, the Department of Radiology offers a highly selective diagnostic medical sonography certificate program.
-Approximately six to seven students are selected each year from a pool of 40 to 60 applicants to complete the 13-month program.
-The program includes classroom and clinical training.
+The Department of Radiology at the University of Colorado Anschutz Medical Campus in Denver offers a highly selective diagnostic medical sonography certificate program.
+Approximately six to seven students are selected each year from a pool of 40 to 60 applicants to complete the 13-month program, which includes classroom and clinical training.

 Before admission, students must have an associate degree from a two-year allied health program or a bachelor’s degree in a science or medical field.
 Direct patient care experience and documented observation within the ultrasound field are also highly valued in the application process.

-The program’s curriculum focuses on obstetric and gynecologic ultrasound, ultrasound physics, abdomen, and superficial parts.
-Additional topics include pediatric, vascular, fetal echocardiography, and breast and musculoskeletal ultrasound.
+The program’s curriculum focuses on obstetric and gynecologic ultrasound, ultrasound physics, the abdomen, and superficial parts.
+Additional topics include pediatric, vascular, and fetal echocardiography, as well as breast and musculoskeletal ultrasound.

 - Location: Denver, CO